appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/setup-polling.md

-## Prerequisites

-API or Datasource that supports real-time data retrieval and is compatible with polling mechanisms.

-## Configuration

-To configure and set up Polling connections, follow the steps:

-1. Configure the query and connect it with a Table widget to display the data.
+1. Configure the fetch query and connect it with a Table widget to display the data.

 <dd>